bbauska/LFS171x/README.md

 and, in fact, the Sawtooth and Burrow communities have now actually progressed, and you can now run Ethereum smart contracts on top of Sawtooth, which is pretty cool.
 So, I think we'll see more activity like that.

-##<a id="ch3"></a> Chapter 3: Introduction
+\## Chapter 3: Introduction
 In this chapter, we will briefly explore the frameworks developed under the Hyperledger umbrella (as of November 2020), highlighting their key features and use cases.
 We will dive deeper in discussing use cases in the last chapter of this course.

 ### Learning Objectives

 By the end of this chapter, you should be able to:

-- List the components of Hyperledger frameworks.
+*   List the components of Hyperledger frameworks.
-- Get a high-level understanding of the Hyperledger frameworks and domain-specific blockchain technologies: Hyperledger Besu, Hyperledger Burrow, Hyperledger Fabric, Hyperledger Grid, Hyperledger Indy, Hyperledger Iroha, and Hyperledger Sawtooth.
+*   Get a high-level understanding of the Hyperledger frameworks and domain-specific blockchain technologies: Hyperledger Besu, Hyperledger Burrow, Hyperledger Fabric, Hyperledger Grid, Hyperledger Indy, Hyperledger Iroha, and Hyperledger Sawtooth.

 ### Components of Hyperledger Frameworks

 Hyperledger business blockchain frameworks are used to build enterprise blockchains for a consortium of organizations.
 They are different than public ledgers like the Bitcoin blockchain and Ethereum.
 Hyperledger frameworks include:

-- An append-only distributed ledger
+*   An append-only distributed ledger
-- A consensus algorithm for agreeing to changes in the ledger
+*   A consensus algorithm for agreeing to changes in the ledger
-- Privacy of transactions through permissioned access
+*   Privacy of transactions through permissioned access
-- Smart contracts to process transaction requests.
+*   Smart contracts to process transaction requests.

 Now, let's explore the Hyperledger frameworks (as of November 2020)!
 Hyperledger Besu

 **Hyperledger Besu** is an open source Ethereum client developed under the Apache 2.0 license and written in Java.
 It can be run on the Ethereum public network or on private permissioned networks, as well as test networks such as Rinkeby, Ropsten, and Görli.
 Hyperledger Besu includes several consensus algorithms including PoW, PoA, and IBFT, and has comprehensive permissioning schemes designed specifically for uses in a consortium environment.
 Hyperledger Besu joined the Hyperledger Incubator in August 2019; PegaSys has been its primary contributor and maintainer since its launch in November 2018, when it was known as Pantheon.
 Among its features:

-- Implements the Enterprise Ethereum Alliance (EEA) specification
+*   Implements the Enterprise Ethereum Alliance (EEA) specification
-- The Ethereum Virtual Machine (EVM), which allows deployment and execution of smart contracts via transactions within an Ethereum blockchain
+*   The Ethereum Virtual Machine (EVM), which allows deployment and execution of smart contracts via transactions within an Ethereum blockchain
-- Implements various consensus algorithms, such as Proof of Authority (with several protocols, such as IBTF 2.0 or Clique) and Proof of Work (Ethash)
+*   Implements various consensus algorithms, such as Proof of Authority (with several protocols, such as IBTF 2.0 or Clique) and Proof of Work (Ethash)
-- Uses a RocksDS key-value database to persist chain data locally
+*   Uses a RocksDS key-value database to persist chain data locally
-- P2P networking
+*   P2P networking
-- Provides user-facing APIs
+*   Provides user-facing APIs
-- Allows you to monitor node and network performance
+*   Allows you to monitor node and network performance
-- Ability to keep transactions private between the involved parties
+*   Ability to keep transactions private between the involved parties
-- Allows permissioning.
+*   Allows permissioning.

 ### Hyperledger Burrow

 Welcome to the Hyperledger greenhouse, an open source consortium for developing business blockchain technologies hosted by the Linux Foundation.
 Within the greenhouse, diverse global communities collaboratively develop open source projects that uniquely approach enterprise blockchain challenges.
 These technologies can cross-pollinate and interoperate, just like how the community is driving the projects, collaborate in an open and neutral environment.